Xanax and Alcohol: Dangers and Side Effects of Mixing

-Prescription medications like Xanax are important treatment options for many people who struggle with anxiety and panic disorder.1 As a Schedule IV controlled substance, however, issues with physical dependence and addiction still arise, particularly when it is used outside of how it was prescribed.2
+Prescription benzodiazepine medications like Xanax are important treatment options for many people who struggle with anxiety and panic disorder.1 As a Schedule IV controlled substance, however, issues with physical dependence and addiction still arise, particularly when it is used outside of how it was prescribed.2

 Potential Side Effects of Xanax

-Although the drug may affect people differently, possible short-term physical side effects of Xanax include:3, 7
+Although the drug may affect people differently, possible short-term physical side effects of Xanax include:3,5

 - Sleepiness or drowsiness.